lingtalfi/Light_Kit_Admin_DebugTrace/doc/api/Ling/Light_Kit_Admin_DebugTrace/Service/LightKitAdminDebugTraceService/resetFile.md

-Empty the target file (if set), and also prepares a file name (if target dir is set).
+Empty the target file (if set) and/or the target dir (if target dir is set).
+Also prepares the name of the file to put in the target dir (if target dir is set).